 Name of Complainant

 Name of Staff Member

 Concise Details of Complaint

 Witness details

+Has Complainant and staff member received Policy and Precedures?

 Has Complainant and staff member received Policy and Procedures?

 Desired Outcome

 Has resolution been reached?

 Has Complainant been informed of stage Two of process?

 Signed by local manager